 Chapter 14: Moving Reality TV into the Period Room: 1900 House

-Anca I. Lasc is Associate Professor of Design History in the History of Art and Design Department at Pratt Institute.
+Anca I. Lasc is Associate Professor of Design History in the History of Art and Design Department at Pratt Institute, USA.

 Andrew McClellan is Professor of Art History at Tufts University, USA.